 “That’s why I thought he was dead!” was the first sentence I caught as I returned to consciousness.

 “Thought who was dead?”
 I yawned, groggily.
-As I rubbed my eyes I got the sense that several people quickly shuffled away from me, alarmed at my sudden awakening.
+As I rubbed my eyes I got the impression that several people had quickly backed away from me, alarmed at my sudden awakening.
 I sure as hell hoped they hadn’t been trying to revive me through some form of close bodily contact.

 “You stopped breathing,” came a woman’s voice.
 “Are you sure you feel alright?”

 How my declaration of not being dead had somehow implied that I was feeling alright, I did not know.
-I turned to the woman planning to say something sarcastic about my head being on fire, but her face seemed genuinely sympathetic, so instead I was honest.
+I turned to the woman planning to make some sarcastic remark, but her face seemed to show genuine concern, so instead I was honest.

 “I’ve got a hell of a migraine.
 What’s going on?”

-The ginger man did a fake-sounding chuckle, as if that was a stupid question.
-The woman looked down at the floor, dark hair flowing across her face, which she brushed out of the way incredibly slowly, giving herself time to think.
+The ginger man did a fake-sounding chuckle, as if that was a naive question.
+The woman looked down, dark hair flowing across her face, which she brushed out of the way in slow-motion, giving herself time to think.
 She was pretty, I suppose, or perhaps the unkempt ginger man had been such an eyesore that I was ready to accept almost anyone else.
 The stripy, charity shop-esque jumper she was wearing wasn’t doing her any favours, that’s for sure.

 “We don’t know what’s going on either, but we’ve been awake for a little longer than you have.
 We think…” she paused.
 “We think we’re on a spaceship.”